 “We looked at the infrastructure needed to enable businesses trading globally to make immediate transfers to bank accounts worldwide at very low cost and we created a solution that addressed that need.
 In contrast to international banking processes where time and cost seem to be built in at every stage, we stripped both out.

 “The Saxo Payments Banking Circle mitigates the prohibitively expensive traditional banking fees – often around 5% per transaction – and cuts out the unfathomable time usually incurred for funds transfer.
-Now payments providers like First Data, Tuxedo Money Solutions and Allied Wallet can enable their merchants to perform cross border transfers, often instantly, irrespective of geographical location of the recipient.
+Now payments providers like First Data and Tuxedo Money Solutions can enable their merchants to perform cross border transfers, often instantly, irrespective of geographical location of the recipient.

 At the heart of the Saxo Payments Banking Circle is a global transaction hub, to facilitate international transfers via domestic banking accounts in separate countries and for separate currencies.
 Saxo Payments provides businesses with access to a global account infrastructure, combined with a competitive FX solution operated on a fully secure and compliant clouded Oracle-based banking platform.